josd/fun3/README.md

 But, similarly, they are not accessible in the rule head.

 Practically, this means:
-- Rule functions don't have parameters for bnodes in their rule head or body.
+- Rule functions don't have parameters for bnodes in their rule head.
 So, they don't accept or return arguments for them.
 - However, bnodes in a body triple are passed to subsequent body triples.
 This means the corresponding function for the body triple _will_ have parameters for it.

 Re unification: